*This post may contain affiliate links. Please see my affiliate disclosure for more information.

 The WellFed Writer, written in 2000, is a great book, it has a lot of resources and ideas for tackling commercial writing.
 However, according to The Well-fed Writer, you can make your own hours, and work only a small number of hours per week and get $2,000.

-It’s this whole, pajama, make your own hours, little effort for a big payout that I have an issue with.
+It’s this whole, work in your pajamas, make your own hours, little effort for a big payout that I have an issue with.

 My current job is full-time, I get paid monthly, I am required to write 4 articles a day, those articles are around 300-500 words each.
 I need to get my first article in by 10 am.
 Sounds easy right?
 Sounds like I can just roll out of bed, spend a few hours hammering out some articles and go on with my day.

 First of all, I have to get up, walk the dog, make coffee, start up my computer, head to my “office”.
 I can’t write in pajamas because my productivity completely plummets, so I get dressed for my day and set down to work.

 In order to make my job worth it, I need to get my articles done in about an hour.
 That’s an hour of writing time.
 However, I like to research, read up on other articles dealing with the same topics, get a real feel for what I’m writing about, that takes time.

 I go through and thoroughly edit my work and send it off to my editor an article at a time.

 My job takes up about 5 hours of my day (and that’s a good day).

 There are pitches, applying for jobs, working on the projects outside of my job, and completing my own personal projects.

 For me, freelance writing isn’t an end all.
 It isn’t the only thing I want to do, it’s a way to gain time to pursue passion writing projects like poetry, working on my own stories and film reviews.